 Disclosure of a Minor's Medical Information

 - Parents are the natural guardians of children under the age of 18 and are entitled to receive medical information about them.
-For more information, see Receiving Medical Information on Behalf of a Minor.
+For more information, see Obtaining Medical Information for Minors.

 - Family members do not have the right by law to be present when doctors do their departmental rounds; therefore the decision regarding approval of family members to be present depends on each medical facility's policies.